All heads come with a fully line Neoprene inside. Though I would advise to get a Balaclava to help keep the head cleaner.

 When soaked add a gentle detergent such as woolite.
 Only enough to make some suds.

 If you have a problem stain use baking soda.
-Oxiclean is also good for white fabric to get tough stains out.
+Oxiclean or Folex is also good for white fabric to get tough stains out.

 Scrub every area of the suit especially areas prone to matting

 To get matted fur out scrub and brush under hot water.
 Use with caution as this can damage the suit!